List of This Is Us characters: Sophie Inman

 Sophie Inman, portrayed by Alexandra Breckenridge (modern day), Amanda Leighton (ages 15–18), and Sophia Coto (age 10), is Kate's childhood best friend and Kevin's childhood love and his wife.
 Kevin and Sophie eloped very soon after Jack's death.
 After their marriage, Kevin sought Sophie's grandmother's ring from her mother, Claire, but Claire told him that his marriage was too new and he still needed to earn the ring.
 Eventually, Kevin and Sophie's marriage fractures when they have to go long-distance, with Sophie in college and Kevin pursuing acting.
 He ultimately cheats on her.
 When he tells her at Thanksgiving, she leaves him; she also ends her friendship with Kate after learning that Kate knew about Kevin's cheating but didn't tell her.

 Kevin moves to New York and reconciles with her, after his relationships with Olivia and Sloane end.
 Their relationship initially survives the distance when Kevin is in his movie in L.A., but Kevin breaks up with Sophie as he sinks into drug addiction, admitting that he cannot be the man that he wants to be for her.
 When Kevin gets sober, he tries making amends to Sophie; she just wants to remember Kevin when they were younger.

 Kevin later visits Sophie in Season 3, after learning his girlfriend Zoe never wants to have kids.
 Sophie reveals that she is now engaged to Grant, tells Kevin that his charm has spared him difficult decisions, and tells him to "Decide what you want, you always get it."
 As a thank you, Kevin sends Billy Joel tickets to Sophie and Grant.
-In Season 4, Sophie calls Kevin to tell him that her mother, Claire, has passed away.
+In Season 4, Sophie calls Kevin to tell him that her mother, Claire, has died.
 Kevin attends the funeral and steals away Sophie for a bit, where the two reconnect briefly, but Sophie ultimately returns to the funeral and Grant.
 At Claire's grave, Kevin laments that he never earned Sophie's grandmother's ring, and wishes he had "another crack at it."
 When Kevin returns to LA, he sleeps with Madison, who becomes pregnant with twins, Nicky and Franny.